carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 ... frustrating, isn't it? :D

 Well, basically what happened is that the guys at [Unicode](http://unicode.org/) didn't want any fire coming the whole subject of ["who has a flag, who doesn't have a flag..."](http://unicode.org/reports/tr51/#Flags).
 So they came up with a clever way of staying out geopolitical issues.
 Basically, [there are ways of representing flags according to their regional indicators](http://unicode.org/reports/tr51/#def_emoji_flag_sequence).
 So CH is Switzerland, AR is Argentina, DE is Germany, and.. yeah, you get it.
 Country-ISO-2 codes.
 Clever guys, them guys at Unicode.
+They did a similar thing with emoji that vary in skin color, so you get `[ClappingHands][SkinTone]`... and bullets are dodged.

 But it sucks, because [now there's a whole new range of glyphs I can't reverse using my new `mb`-based functions!](http://stackoverflow.com/questions/35197952/reliably-rotating-any-string)